LaunchCodeEducation/csharp-web-dev-curriculum/content/relationships-or-mapping/reading/many-to-many/_index.md

    }
 ```

-Now let's move into `EventDetailsViewModel`.
+Now let's move into `EventDetailViewModel`.
 Here, we add data related to an event's tags to pass into the view.

 First, add a new string property named `TagText`.
+We will also create a List of `Tags` called `evtTags`.

 ```csharp {linenos=table}
 public string TagText { get; set; }
 ```

-Then in the constructor, add a parameter to represent the list of all of `EventTag` objects associated with a given `Event`.
-Use this parameter to set the value of `TagText`.

 ```csharp {linenos=table}
 public EventDetailViewModel(Event theEvent, List<EventTag> eventTags)